 To upload a locally stored encrypted file:

-When exporting records using the Export step in the workflow designer, the user will need to specify the data encryption key to be used to encrypt the output file.
-You can specify the desired encryption type for the exported file.
+When exporting records using the Export step in the Workflow designer, specify the data encryption key to be used to encrypt the output file.
+You can also set the required encryption type for the exported file.

-Another user with access to the Space can modify the data encryption key used in the workflow's Export step.
-Once the data encryption key has been set, this data encryption key will be used whenever the workflow is executed (including scheduled execution), even by those with no direct permissions to access the data encryption key.
+Other users with access to the Space can also modify the data encryption key used in the Export step.
+Once the key has been set, it will be used whenever the Workflow is executed (or scheduled for execution), so will be also accessible to users with no direct permissions to access the data encryption key.

-Additionally, you can also export encrypted files to an external system in the same manner.
-Find out how to export data to an external system.
+You can also export encrypted files to an external system in the same way.
+Find out how to export data to an External system.